linsomniac/python-memcached2/README.md

 faster (using the Memcache() class) at retrieving 10 byte values, and 16% faster at 1KB values.
 I was expecting more, but I also haven't done any performance tuning.
-If I just return normal strings instead of MemcacheValues, that goes up to 23% faster, so that may be a point of optimization.
+If I just return normal strings instead of ValueMemcache, that goes up to 23% faster, so that may be a point of optimization.

 **2013-05-01**: I'm tagging a 0.2 but still not going to release to pypi